syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 ### Resizing

 You can change column width or row height with the specified value.
 You have to enable allowResizing to perform resizing.

-You can perform resizing through.
+You can perform resizing through,

 * Resize option in column header and row header.
 * setColWidth and setRowHeight methods.
 * rowHeight and columnWidth property.

 The following code example describes the above behavior.